The

 • Click here for a track listing.

-Apparently this CD is already out of print.
+Apparently this CD is out of print.
 I found a copy on Ebay.
-If these links don't find a copy, keep trying.
+If you can't find a copy, keep trying.
 They pop up from time to time.

 Nyle Steiner on Velocity and the EWI3020m